Beaxx/monster.de-crawler-analyzer/Readme.md

 * Gathers deep links of job postings from [monster.de](https://monster.de) for a given search term
 * Saves links to file
 * Parses and stores the postings content
-* (To be implemented) Correlation analysis of tokens inside of Postings
+* Correlation analysis of tokens inside of Postings
-* (To be implemented) Display of analysis result using matplotlib
+* Display of analysis results

 How to Run
 ---